Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 ## Issues/Bug Reports

 Please use the [issues](https://github.com/Theory-of-Everything/nii-nvim/issues) page on the GitHub repository to report bugs/issues.
-Keep all issue reports on-topic and relivant to the project.
+Keep all issue reports on-topic and relevant to the project.

 <a name="code-conventions"></a>